MarsIfeanyi/Trend-Rider-Bot/README.md

 The signal is always read from the **last closed candle** — never the live open candle — to prevent repainting and false entries.

----
+## Forward Testing and Trade Results

-Forward Testing and Trade Results started forward testing the trading bot with $5000 and the account has grown to $6483.35
+Started forward testing the trading bot with $5000 and the account has grown to $6483.35, that's 129.67% profit from the initial capital

 ![01](./images/TradStats1.png)
 ![02](./images/TradStats2.png)